-The World's Strangest Golf Courses
+The Strangest Golf Courses You Can Play

 Every golfer craves a little variety.
 It’s why so many stick their clubs in whenever they are traveling, just hoping for the chance to play a round at a new course.
 As much as we all love our home courses, the desire for a new challenge and a refreshing change of scenery is alive in all of us.
 For those who crave a truly one of a kind experience, the following is GolfLink’s likst of courses that provide the most unusual, unique and just plain weird rounds of golf.

 We start our journey with the longest golf course in the world, Southwestern Australia’s Nullarbor Links.
 The course measures 848 miles and is situated along the remote Eyre Highway that connects many smaller mining towns dotting the dry and dusty outback.
 The average time to finish a round of golf here is 4 days and requires lots of driving between holes.
 Some holes are outside the roadhouses that service the area, meaning refreshments are at least close at hand.